 1. Geographic Restrictions

 The chances are high that the website you want to visit fell in the internet censorship pit dug by the government.
-It is no surprise that governments across the world block various websites which they fear would turn people against them.
+It is no surprise that governments across the world block various websites from working, which they fear would turn people against them.

 Every website is hosted on some web server.
 It can be a powerful workstation placed at someone’s home or a cloud web server living inside a data center.

 Solution: There is hardly anything you can do in this case.
-Except, you’re willing to go to the data center and repair the what’s broken.
+Except, you’re willing to go to the data center and repair what’s broken.

 3. Issues with your web browser